Ian-Blanshard/MP3-Climbing-Log/README.md

 The add climb page contains a form which the user can fill in with details of the climb they are attempting, it collects the climb name (which is an optional field), difficulty which is collected by a drop down, length of climb and radio buttons for either completed or not completed.

-Once the user has attempted their climb they add the climb to the session by clicking the add climb button, the form reloads and they can log the next climb.
+Once the user has attempted their climb they add the climb to the session by clicking the add climb button, the form reloads, and they can log the next climb.
 This action has feedback via a flash message.

 Upon completion of session they can click the end session button which will complete the session, provide them with feedback via a flash message and take them to the sessions page where details of that and their other sessions can be viewed.